coffeemakingtoaster/dockerfile-parser/README.md

 - [x] Multiline commands
 - [x] Optional array parsing where supported
+- [x] Support for expose statement exposing multiple ports
+- [x] Stage reference detection
+- [x] Dockerfiles not starting with FROM (apparently they can start with ARG)
-- [ ] Comments (inline do not get detected and comment lines just get thrown out before the lexer)
+- [ ] Comments (inline do not get detected)
-- [ ] Stage reference detection
 - [ ] Arg behaviour parsing when not actively setting a value
+- [ ] Support for dockerfiles with EOF blocks  (this is probably the worst offender with this: https://github.com/apache/airflow/blob/main/Dockerfile)
 - [ ] Several edge cases and special scenarios for a few instructions
-- [ ] Dockerfiles not starting with FROM (apparently they can start with ARG)
-- [ ] Support for dockerfiles with EOF blocks  (this is probably the worst offender with this: https://github.com/apache/airflow/blob/main/Dockerfile)
-- [x] Support for expose statement exposing multiple ports

 ## Benchamarking